jinzishuai/flutterfire-login/README.md

 - Run `./gradlew signingReport` from the `android` folder to get app fingerprints
 - Copy and Paste the SHA1 and SHA-256 fingers to [Firebase Project Settings for Android](https://console.firebase.google.com/project/flutterfire-3d3b0/settings/general/android:com.example.googlelogin)
 - Note that the client_id information is stored in [android/app/google-services.json](android/app/google-services.json) for Android.

+## Notes for iOS

+- [GoogleService-Info.plist](ios/Runner/GoogleService-Info.plist) needs to be added to xcode project and it contains the google oAuth ID.
+- Value of `REVERSED_CLIENT_ID` needs to be set in [Info.plist](https://github.com/jinzishuai/flutterfire-login/blob/master/ios/Runner/Info.plist#L32)